i-RIC/solver_dev_manual/source/06/03/iric_geo_riversurvey_read_watersurfaceelevation.rst

 iric_geo_riversurvey_read_watersurfaceelevation
 =================================================

--  Reads the water elevation at the crosssection
+Reads the water elevation at the crosssection.

 Format (FORTRAN)
 ------------------